 For a do-it-yourself approach to improving your attributional style, I’d encourage you to ask yourself three questions when you know you’re beating yourself up about something:

 - What range of factors contributed to this event?
 When things go wrong, they can rarely be pinned on just one thing.
 List all the things you know contributed to the event, to help yourself create a balanced perspective.

 - What else has gone right recently?
 Think about other things that went to plan, no matter how small.
 This might be, for example, a friend’s birthday that you remembered, a work task that you completed well or a tricky conversation that you handled sensitively.
 It’s important to remember that this negative event doesn’t define you.

 - What can you do to reduce the chance that a similar event will occur in future?
 Think about anything you’ve learned from this.
 Think about any actions you can take, whether this is personal (e.g., allowing more revision time in future) or external (e.g., asking for input from a tutor).

-Dr Judith Johnson is a clinical psychologist who is based at both the Institute of Psychological Sciences of the University of Leeds, and the Bradford Institute of Health Research.
+Judith Johnson, PhD is a clinical psychologist who is based at both the Institute of Psychological Sciences of the University of Leeds and the Bradford Institute of Health Research.